 Image by Trix Edenbreuls

-“When I first ran into lasercutting a few years ago, it was love at first sight.
-It was a bit of a blind crush.
-Because without any knowledge about this technique, I signed the order form for my first lasercutter.
+“When I heard about lasercutting for the first time back in 2015, it was love at first sight.
+And also a bit of a blind crush.
+Because without any knowledge about the machine or it`s technique, I signed the order sheet of my first lasercutter.

 The name HOSHII?
 It is Japanese.
 I graduated from university with a master’s degree in Japanology, but I left that career path after a few years of working for various companies.
 The word “hoshii” refers to a feeling, a desire, a kind of love at first sight with objects.
 That is exactly the feeling that I want my lasercut objects to evoke.”